ben-rogerson/git-worktree-toolbox/README.md

-# Git Worktree Toolbox MCP Server
+# 🌳 Git Worktree Toolbox MCP Server (includes CLI)

-Ever wished you could work on multiple features simultaneously without cluttering your main branch?
-This MCP server makes that dream a reality by automatically managing git worktrees for your development tasks.
+Gives AI agents the power to spin up isolated git worktrees on demand.
+Work on multiple features in parallel, each with its own branch and workspace, without the branch-switching chaos.

-Each task gets its own isolated workspace with a dedicated branch, so you can experiment freely while keeping your main branch clean.
-Perfect for AI-assisted development where you want to explore different approaches without affecting your primary codebase.
+Each task runs in its own sandbox—experiment, break things, pivot strategies—while your main branch stays pristine.
+Built for AI-assisted workflows where rapid iteration and context switching are the norm.

 ### Available Tools